 The HW-Q70R has a great support for sound format over its HDMI ARC port.
 You'll be able to play back surround sound formats like Dolby Digital or DTS, but unfortunately, the surround channels won't be downmixed to 3.1, but rather they will be omitted completely.
 On the upside, thanks to Dolby Atmos support the bar will deliver an immersive sound experience.

-Note: There has been numerous comment about some Samsung's soundbars supporting eARC.
+Note 11/11/2019: There has been numerous comment about some Samsung's soundbars supporting eARC.
 We confirmed with Samsung that this is in an upcoming update.
 At this time, there is still no eARC support.
-We will retest it with future firmware updates.
+We will retest it when the future firmware update is available.

 The HW-Q70R can play back all of the sound formats we test for when connected to Full HDMI In.
 Even though it'll still mute the surround channels and not downmix them, it's able to offer an immersive sound experience thanks to its versatility.

 The HW-Q70R's optical port supports both Dolby Digital and DTS.
 If your content supports it, the bar will play back those formats.
 Unfortunately, the surround channels are muted rather than downmixed, which might annoy some people.
 Content encoded in Dolby Digital or DTS is usually available on Blu-ray discs and streaming platforms like Netflix.

 The HW-Q70R has great wireless playback connections.
 You can seamlessly play the music on your phone or tablet through Bluetooth or connect to your Wi-Fi to cast files.
 In the absence of these, however, you won't be able to cast using Chromecast built-in or Apple AirPlay.